lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session10_say.md

   + Ask, “What do you think the effects will be of these changes?
 How much better will things get?”
 Push the team to be as specific as possible, both with their change and the result.

 ### 12. Save, name, and run the combined experiment.
-  + Move the text to the left to adjust the experiment sliders to reflect the desired Experiment 3.
-Save, Name, and Run the experiment.
+  + Move the text to the left to adjust the experiment sliders to reflect the desired Experiment 3, then save, name, and run the experiment.

 ### 13. Discuss and record results and decisions, including your thinking about long-term trends in your clinic's EBP reach under various decision scenarios.
   + In the Results Dashboard, review how causal feedback explains why the decisions in experiment 3 combine to produce the relative differences in specific variables and values over time.
-Enter your Findings about causal relationships that explain the differences in short- and long-term trends between the Base Case, Experiment 1, Experiment 2, and Experiment 3.
+Enter your Findings about causal relationships that explain the differences in short- and long-term trends between the base case, experiment 1, experiment 2, and experiment 3.
 Document decisions the team will consider implementing in the clinic.

 - _Model systems thinking for the team by highlighting the C.F.B.T. systems thinking concepts that are included in the q/h/f/d text boxes._